 - 1 Tbsp ground cumin

-- 1 cup kimchi chopped into small-sized bites
+- 1 cup kimchi (chopped into bite-sized pieces)

+- Add cheese.
 Remove from heat.
-Add cheese.
+Sprinkle the grated cheese on top.
 Gently mix with a fork until well combined.

-Transfer to the oven and bake for 5-10 minutes.
+- Bake.
+Transfer to the oven and bake until melted and gooey, about 5-7 minutes.
 The goal is for the cheese to gently melt.
 Watch carefully so that the cheese does not overcook and harden too much.

-Serve immediately with plenty of tortilla chips and hot sauce.
+- Serve and enjoy!
+Serve immediately with plenty of tortilla chips and lime wedges.